Receiving feedback as a manager and creating a feedback culture

 No one's perfect, so if you ask for feedback you can expect to receive some that you will find uncomfortable - everyone has room for improvement.
 Firstly, you need to try and reframe the feedback as a positive thing that you can learn from.

-2. Practice regularly requesting feedback
+2. Practice asking for regular feedback

 4. Build trust within your team

-5. Create a positive cycle of feedback
+5. Create a positive feedback loop

 We find that the managers that ask for feedback (and choose to do it often) are surprised by how good the feedback is.
 They also learn what people really appreciate, which helps guide them and build on their strengths.